 Our Story

-ABOUT the theater
+About the theater

 The Berwick Theater and Center for Community Arts is a non-profit organization located in downtown Berwick, Pennsylvania.
-We show first and second run movies in our single screen theater where all of our showings are only $6 per ticket for all ages.
+We show first and second run movies in our single screen theater where all of our showings are only $7 per ticket for all ages.

 After months of time, hard work, and dedication from our board and volunteers, the BTCCA was able to undergo a much needed renovation.
 With help from grants, donations, and loans from various entities we were able to upgrade to a digital projector and sound system, install a new screen and new seats, and provide upgrades to our flooring as well.